 If you received your funds as a gift or through a personal loan, you’ll need to provide a narrative explaining why.

 The main object of scrutiny however will be the individual from whom you received the gift.
-In effect, you will need to demonstrate that that individual acquired his or her funds lawfully, using the methods described above.
+In effect, you will need to demonstrate that individual acquired his or her funds lawfully, using the methods described above.

 If you inherited your funds, you’ll instead need to prove your relationship to the deceased.
 Most of the time, a simple death certificate will be sufficient.